 If he gets angry, ratchet up your empathy a notch:

 "Oh, Sweetie, I see you're upset...
 I'm sorry this is so hard."

 enough (which is the challenge for most parents), he'll feel safe enough to go behind the anger to show you his hurts.
-If you can stay compassionate
+Sometimes he can express them

 his best self.
 He'll feel closer to you.
 And since you've gotten the meltdown out of the way at a time when you can really listen, you've just dodged

 So you and your whole family can spend more time laughing and connecting, and less time in the breakdown lane.

 Of course, this raises a number of other questions.